What To Wear to a Bartending Interview

 Men

-• Tailored black pants with a coordinating belt
+• Tailored black dress pants with a coordinating belt

 • Clean dress shoes or similar